Is your prospective employer invested in a diversity and inclusion strategy?

-However online searches usually yield results on corporate inclusivity in America, Australia or Europe.
+However, online searches usually yield results on corporate inclusivity in America, Australia or Europe.
 The number of companies sharing meaningful examples of inclusive workplace practices in Asia are relatively few.
-Stories from small-to-medium enterprises (SMEs) in Asia are even rarer.
+Stories on how small-to-medium enterprises (SMEs) in Asia adopt a diversity and inclusion strategy are even rarer.

 The scarcity of corporate inclusivity stories in Asia presents a problem for jobseekers whose minimum expectation of their employer is that they be safe, accessible and welcoming of diverse talent.
 According to research for Deloitte the number of jobseekers expecting employers to be inclusive is rising fast.

-A lack of clues about a company’s inclusivity oftentimes is reason for some jobseekers to abandon a job application completely.
+A lack of clues about a company’s diversity and inclusion strategy oftentimes is reason for some jobseekers to abandon a job application completely.
 Other jobseekers may venture making a job application but struggle to ask questions about inclusivity during an interview fearing negative repercussions.

-In order to address this problem Be Inclusive is rolling out a new feature exclusively for inclusive companies in Asia.
-With Be Inclusive's Employer Showcase, your local business leaders have a platform to share stories of their company’s journey towards inclusion in Asia.
+In order to address this problem, Be Inclusive is rolling out a new exclusive feature for inclusive companies in Asia.
+With Be Inclusive's Employer Showcase, local business leaders now have a platform to share stories of their company’s journey towards inclusion in Asia (including their diversity and inclusion strategy).
 Open roles at your company can be published alongside these stories.
-By joining the Inclusive Employer’s Showcase we help you reach diverse jobseekers more efficiently through our community coalition that reaches over 100,000 diverse people.
+By joining the Inclusive Employer’s Showcase, we help you reach diverse jobseekers more efficiently through our community coalition that reaches over 100,000 diverse people.